mathgladiator/adama-lang/reference/src/guide/local-variables-and-assignment.md

 # Local variables and assignment

 While [document variables](./document.md) are persisted, variables can be defined locally within code blocks (like [constructors](static-policies-document-events.md) to be used to compute things.
+These variables are only used to compute.

 ```adama
 private int score;